No Man's Sky Update 3.62 Patch Notes | Attack of the Fanboy

-Update 3.62 has arrived for No Man’s Sky, and here’s the full list of changes and fixes added with this patch.
+Update 3.62 has arrived for No Man’s Sky, and here is the full list of changes and fixes added with this patch.

-Hello Games has been pretty busy this week dishing out multiple updates for No Man’s Sky all in the same week.
-We already received patch 3.60 and 3.61 a few days ago.
-Now we are getting patch 3.62 which should be rolling out to all platforms later today.
+This marks the third update for the game in less than one week after the launch of one of No Man’s Sky’s biggest updates ever Frontiers.

-Patch 3.60 was a huge one as it added new content and features to the game.
-Well it looks like patch 3.62 is similar to update 3.61 as it’s all about the bug fixes.
+While the Frontiers update brought along with it many great perks such as the construction of new buildings and the concept of planetary settlements, the update also introduced many bugs, which is why No Man’s Sky has been continuously releasing bug-fixing patches in the last couple of days.

 - Fixed an issue that prevented the Automated Mining Unit and other similar parts from being placeable or available to research.